nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * 2a1.
 FindMyIntern shows an error message.

       Use case ends.

 * 3a.
-There were no internship applications that could be sorted by the sort criteria (interview date).
+There were no internship applications that could be sorted by the sort criteria (interview).
     * 3a1.
 FindMyIntern shows the list of internship applications in the original order.

       Use case ends.